Almaz0430/autopark-system/blueprint.md

 ## Overview

 This document outlines the plan for integrating Firebase into the Next.js application.
 We will set up Firestore, Firebase Authentication (with Email and Password), and Firebase Cloud Messaging.
-We will also create a login/registration system with role-based redirects.
+We will also create a login/registration system with role-based redirects and a driver tracking feature.

 ## Plan